mik-jozef/chalk/spec.md

 > Your feedback is welcome.
 For simple typos (or formatting issues) I'll appreciate
 > a pull request.

+This specification is a ChalkDoc document.
+You can view the source [here](TODO).

+> TODO this specification isn't YET a ChalkDoc document, but it will be.
+> For now, markdown is a good approximation

 {{ToC}}

 ## Type system and TODO the entities that live in chalk-space